-One of the major sources of support for providing nutritious food to young children is through a program that is not well known.
-The Child and Adult Care Food Program (CACFP) is funded through the USDA Food and Nutrition Services and is part of the safety net to improve access to food and a healthy diet to at-risk populations.
-Nationally more than 4.2 million children benefit from the program through their child care providers, and we are fortunate to have access to the program in our region.
+One of the major sources of support for providing nutritious food to young children is through a program that is not well known – The Child and Adult Care Food Program.
+CACFP is funded through the USDA Food and Nutrition Services and is part of the safety net to improve access to food and a healthy diet to at-risk populations.
+Nationally, more than 4.2 million children benefit from the program through their child care providers.

 Why is good nutrition so important in the early years?
 One reason is because it is directly related to brain development.
 Inadequate brain growth can have a lasting impact on a child’s behavior, language and fine motor development, and ultimately lead to poorer school performance, a predictor for future success.
 A second reason to highlight good nutrition in the early years is to help establish eating habits which lead to good health, including a healthy weight.
-There has been a lot of focus on what some call the “epidemic” of childhood obesity and with multiple factors identified as possibly contributing.
-Studies show that if you are overweight as a child you are morel likely to be overweight as an adult.
+There has been a lot of focus on what some call the “epidemic” of childhood obesity with multiple contributing factors.
+Studies show that if you are overweight as a child you are more likely to be overweight as an adult.
 Obesity can shorten life expectancy and increase the risk of health problems like sleep apnea and liver disease.

 This week (March 17-23) is National CACFP week.
 Programs like CACFP are an essential part of how we help children get the food they need to grow into their healthiest selves.
 Setting up children for success means considering the multiple factors that contribute to their optimal development, including good nutrition.